We want you to join the Lassiter Orchestra!

 Do I have to audition to participate in high school orchestra?

-Auditions are optional.
-Freshmen (9th grade) students who don’t want to audition will be placed in Concert Orchestra.
-Upperclassmen (grades 10-12) who do not want to audition will be placed in Philharmonia.
-Auditions are required for students interested in participating in Sinfonia/Advanced orchestra (“Junior Varsity), or Chamber /Mastery Orchestra (“Varsity”).
-There are different audition requirements for these two ensembles, and information will be released on February 12, 2025.
-Auditions are recorded by the student and videos are due in Microsoft Teams on April 4, 2025.
-Your orchestra teacher will share the audition materials with you.
+Auditions are required for students interested in participating in Sinfonia (“Advanced” or “Junior Varsity”), or Chamber Orchestra (“Mastery” or “Varsity”).
+There are different audition requirements for these two ensembles, and information was released on February 12, 2026.
+Auditions are recorded by the student and videos are due in Microsoft Teams on March 29, 2026.
+The audition packets are above.

 Can I participate in sport or other activities and still do orchestra?